 1. Do not file without performing a trademark search

-Ideally, you would order the search in Bonamark.com, in order to let our experienced professional to verify the probability of success.
-This will help you to assure that your trademark is available and that there are no obstacles on the way.
-However, you may try to search in the official TM databases.
+Ideally, you would order the search on Bonamark.com, in order to let our experienced professionals verify the probability of success.
+This will help you ensure that your trademark is available and that there are no obstacles.
+However, you may search in the official TM databases.

 2. Check for trade mark agreements

 If you file in several countries simultaneously, check if the countries hold membership in any trademark treaty (in The Madrid System, for example).

 3. Do not file abroad using your local attorney